 K-Music Festival 2025

-1 Oct - 20 Nov 2025From 1 Oct to 20 Nov, the K-Music Festival returns with its most ambitious line-up, celebrating the richness and innovation of Korean music like never before!
+1 Oct - 20 Nov 2025From 1 Oct to 10 Nov 2025, the K-Music Festival returns with its most ambitious line-up yet, celebrating the richness and innovation of Korean music like never before!

 Highlights include a genre-defying collaboration between Okkyung Lee and Mark Fell, a sweeping orchestral reimagining of JAMBINAI with the London Contemporary Orchestra, and a lyrical meeting of Korean string trio Hilgeum with British vocalist Alice Zawadzki.
-Won Il’s Dionysus Robot blends completely new sound, stunning visuals and drag, while Gray by Silver offers meditative jazz-infused storytelling.
+Acclaimed composer and multi-instrumentalist Park Jiha crafts ambient soundscapes rooted in ancient traditions.
+Won Il’s Dionysus Robot blends completely new sound, stunning visuals, and drag, while Gray by Silver offers meditative jazz-infused storytelling.
 The festival closes with a major world premiere: Seong-Jin Cho performs a new concerto by Dong-hoon Shin with the London Symphony Orchestra.
 From experimental sound art to reimagined traditions, K-Music Festival 2025 celebrates the vibrant future of Korean music.

 “★★★★★ There‘s more to Korea than K-pop”